pygy/strung.lua/README.md

 ### The Frontier Pattern (`%f[...]`)

-Officially does not exist.
-Or does it?
-[1]
+Officially supported since Lua 5.2, but both Lua 5.1 and LuaJIT handle it, and so does Strung.

 ### Bad patterns